MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-read-scale-availability-groups.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 You can configure a SQL Server Always On availability group for read-scale workloads on Windows.
 There are two types of architecture for availability groups:
-* An architecture for high availability uses a cluster manager to provide improved business continuity and can include readable-secondary replicas.
+* An architecture for high availability that uses a cluster manager to provide improved business continuity and that can include readable-secondary replicas.
 To create this high-availability architecture, see [Create and configure availability groups on Windows](creation-and-configuration-of-availability-groups-sql-server.md).
-* The other architecture supports only read-scale workloads.
+* An architecture that supports only read-scale workloads.

 This article explains how to create an availability group without a cluster manager for read-scale workloads.
 This architecture provides read-scale only.
 It doesn't provide high availability.